nmroulu/Spinguin/README.md

 - `spin_system`
 - `states`

-These modules can be imported normally.
-For example, `spin_system` can be imported using:
+Modules can be imported as needed.
+For example, to import the `spin_system` module:
 ```python
 from spinguin import spin_system
 ```
-Usually it is more convenient to import only the items that are required:
+Alternatively, import specific items:
 ```python
 from spinguin.spin_system import SpinSystem
 ```

-### Simple example
+### Simple Example
-We will now go through a simple SABRE example, which can easily be extended for other purposes.
-This example, as well as more sophisticated examples, can be found from the GitHub repository under `examples`.
+Below is a basic SABRE example, which can be extended for other purposes.
+Additional examples are available in the GitHub repository under `examples`.

-1. Import the necessary modules.
+1. Import the required modules:
     ```python
     import numpy as np
     import matplotlib.pyplot as plt